-Migrating from Workers Sites to Pages · Cloudflare Pages docs
+Migrating from Workers Sites to Pages

 Cleaning up your old application and assigning the domain

-Once you've deployed your application, you should go into the Workers dashboard and remove your old Workers project.
+After you have deployed your application, navigate to Workers and remove your old Workers project by going to your Workers project > Settings > Delete.

 With your Workers application removed, requests will go to your Pages application.
-Congrats!
-You've migrated your Workers Sites project to Cloudflare Pages.
+By completing this guide, you have successfully migrated your Workers Sites project to Cloudflare Pages.